MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Polishing-Gameplay/content.md

 	<source src="https://s3.amazonaws.com/mgwu-misc/Sushi+Neko+Cpp/titleLinear.mov" type="video/mp4">
 </video>

 The title animation looks good, but it could look better.

+> [action]
 Click keyframe 1 in the title row.
 Then, on the right, click the *Quad_EaseOut* curve

 ![image](titleEaseOut.png)